The Ficus pumila [FY-kus] [POO-mil-uh] is a fast-growing, climbing vine often referred to as the “creeping fig.” Ficus repens is also a synonym.

 - Ficus pumila quercifolia – this is the oak leaf variety of the creeping fig

-- Ficus pumila variegata – a variegated version perfect for baskets or small pots
+- Ficus pumila variegata – the variegated leaves version is perfect for baskets, small pots and topiaries

-Growing outdoors, it is commonly used for ground cover, covering topiary displays or grown on trellises.
+Growing outdoors, it is commonly used for ground cover, covering topiary displays, or growing on trellises.

 I’ve seen the creeping fig growing in small hanging baskets and placed in decorative containers.

 Moreover, it’s also an excellent indoor plant due to its stunning heart-shaped green leaves.